FawkesOficial/dwm/README.md

 ## Added features

-+ xrdb/pywal/Xresources compatibilty.
++ xrdb/pywal/Xresources compatibility.
 Just load Xresources with `xrdb path/to/Xresources` or generate a colorscheme using pywal.
 Then hit `Mod+F5` to apply the changes.
 + Systray.
 + Status bar shows up in  all monitors.
 + Switch to the configured tag when a window opens, then switch back when it closes.